hanwendong1/instructionteam/content/0-page.md

 topics: Academic Search Premier; Articles
 ---

-{% capture text %}Note:
+- Identify the topic/content page to be created
-This is a sample instructional page on finding articles. {% endcapture %}
+- Create walkthrough guides by modeling this page https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/
-{% include alert.html text=text color=secondary %}
+    - See sample instructional page (on finding articles) below

 {% capture text %}
 Looking for articles, book chapters, conference proceedings, or other research materials?
 Databases are the best place to search.
 The library subscribes to over 200 databases, including many discipline-specific options.